-Deep well injection (DWI)Injection of fluids at depth for disposal or enhanced recovery.
-Fracture gradient earths crust changes with depth.
+Deep well injection

+(DWI) Injection of fluids at depth for disposal or enhanced recovery.

+Fracture gradient A measure of how the pressure required to fracture rock in the earths crust changes with depth.
 It is usually measured in units of "pounds per square inch per foot" (psi/ft) and varies with the type of rock and the strain of the rock.